 Hmong is a Hmong-Mien language of South-East Asia.
 It is spoken in Laos, Vietnam, Thailand, and in the South of China.
 Many Hmong people fought on the side of the United States during the Vietnam war, and were persecuted by the Communists after the war ended.
 For this reason, many left their ancestral lands and moved to the US, Thailand, and France.
-A large number of Hmong live near me in Northern California.
+A large number of Hmong lived near me when I was living in Northern California.

 The Hmong language has several dialects, which have very interesting - colorful - names.
 These can be found in the Hmong-Mien family tree below.
 Most Hmong in my area speak the dialect called White Hmong (Hmoob dawb, called variously White Hmong, Hmong Daw, and Hmong Der), although some speak Green Mong (Mong Leng/Mong Njua).

 (The paragraph to follow is out of date.)

 There isn't a lot of material available for English speakers who want to learn Hmong, but the situation is slowly improving.
 I have tried to collect resources here for the benefit of those who are interesting in the Hmong language, either as language learners or as linguists.
 I think Hmong is a very interesting and worthwhile language in and of itself.
 In my area it is most certainly a living language, and I would like to see it stay that way.
 I hope that this summer I will be able to work with the Hmong community to create some new language learning materials for English speakers who want to learn the language.
 In addition to promoting communications between English and Hmong speakers, high-quality language learning materials in English will help to ensure the survival of the Hmong language in the USA.
 I am still waiting to find a full grammar of Hmong in English.
 If one does not already exist, it ought to be written.
 In addition to the obvious benefits to Hmong language learners and native speakers, it would help to facilitate typological linguistic work that might not otherwise be done.